gregswindle/maven-code-quality-pom/README.md

 __Prerequisite software__

-`spring-constructor-demo` is written in Java, which must be installed prior to use.
+`spring-qa-dependencies` is written in Java, which must be installed prior to use.
 Java requires Maven, which is used for installing dependencies.

 ```shell
 # Install with Maven